Do you want a cookie?

 It is important to choose plants that have a certain ornamental value all year round.
 For example, small woody species that flower in spring and have great leaf color in autumn are suitable.
 Examples of this are the witch hazel or the rock pear.
 You should also make sure to plant tall shrubs such as dwarf lilacs or roses, as these do not take up as much space.
 Larger trees should not be planted in a small garden.
 Only columnar cherries or miniature patio fruit trees are suitable for small gardens.
 You can also plant espalier fruit trees on a narrow strip next to the house wall.

-Mixed cultivation is particularly suitable for small gardens, as taller climbing plants can be planted alongside flat-growing ground cover plants.
+Mixed Cultivation is particularly suitable for small gardens, as taller climbing plants can be planted alongside flat-growing ground cover plants.
 This also shifts the bed into the horizontal plane.
 In addition, a colorful, mixed vegetable patch looks larger than a monotonous patch with only one or two types of vegetables.

 I hope I have answered all your questions about your small vegetable garden.
 If you have any questions or comments, please write to us at [email protected].